Welcome to PolicePrep.com

 Stage 3 - Physical Test

-Applicants must run 2.4 kilometres (1.5 miles) in under 12 minutes and them must complete the Police Officers Physical Abilities Test (POPAT) in under 4 minutes and 15 seconds.
+Applicants must run 2.4 kilometres (1.5 miles) in under 12 minutes and then must complete the Police Officers Physical Abilities Test (POPAT) in under 4 minutes and 15 seconds.
 A hand strength test and a weight carry test are also conducted.

 Stage 4 - Interview